venantvr/Python.Trading.PubSub/README.md

 - Follow PEP 8 guidelines
 - Use type hints for all function signatures
 - Write docstrings for all public methods
-- Maintain test coverage above 80%
+- Write comprehensive tests for all features

 ## License